shorepine/alles/amy/README.md

 # AMY - the Additive Music synthesizer librarY

-AMY is a fast, small and accurate audio synthesizer C library with Python bindings that deals with combinations of many oscillators very well.
+AMY is a fast, small and accurate audio synthesizer C library with Javascript and Python bindings that deals with combinations of many oscillators very well.
 It can easily be embedded into almost any program, architecture or microcontroller with an FPU and around 100KB of RAM.
-We've built AMY on Mac, Linux, the microcontrollers ESP32 and ESP32S3, and more to come.
+We've built AMY on Mac, Linux, the web, the microcontrollers ESP32 and ESP32S3, and more to come.

-AMY powers the multi-speaker mesh synthesizer [Alles](https://github.com/bwhitman/alles), as well as the forthcoming Tulip Creative Computer.
+AMY powers the multi-speaker mesh synthesizer [Alles](https://github.com/bwhitman/alles), as well as the [Tulip Creative Computer](https://github.com/bwhitman/tulipcc).
 Let us know if you use AMY for your own projects and we'll add it here!

 AMY was built by [DAn Ellis](https://research.google/people/DanEllis/) and [Brian Whitman](https://notes.variogram.com), and would love your contributions.